ocadwebxr/ocadu-open-webxr/README.md

 This project was made possible with funding by the Government of Ontario and through eCampusOntario’s support of the Virtual Learning Strategy.
 To learn more about the Virtual Learning Strategy visit  [https://vls.ecampusontario.ca](https://vls.ecampusontario.ca).

-This software is provided without warranty or liability.

 ### Sister Projects
 [WebXR NodeLab](https://github.com/worldmaking/WebXRNodeLab_eCampus21)
 (+TBA)